Residence

 Kiyoshi Sugimoto was recognized with the coveted Bronze A' Design Award in 2025, a testament to excellence of their work Wedge House Residence.

-Find inspiration and award-winning creativity within the Kiyoshi Sugimoto Newsroom.
+Discover outstanding design and award-winning initiatives in the Kiyoshi Sugimoto Newsroom.

 Residential Building for Kiyoshi Sugimoto